qiyunlab/binarena/README.md

 <img src="docs/img/plan.png" width="338">

-When a binning plan is modified (added/removed bins, added/removed contigs to/from bins, renamed bins, entered a new plan name, etc.), a <span style="background-color: lightgrey">Save</span> button will show up.
+When a binning plan is modified (added/removed bins, added/removed contigs to/from bins, renamed bins, entered a new plan name, etc.), a <span>Save</span> button will show up.
 Click it to save the **binning plan** as a categorical field.

 Alternatively, click the <span style="background-color: lightgrey;">&rarrb;</span> button in the toolbar to export the binning plan to a text file.
 The format will be a mapping of bin names to member contig IDs.